BeckSchemenauer/sar_project/README.md

 Steps to run:

+1. Install requirements with "pip install -r ./requirements.txt"

+   You may get an error saying, "Package requirement 'scikit_learn == 1.4.2' is not satisfied," the code should run fine anyway and this is safe to ignore.

-1. Unzip:
+2. Unzip:

     *best_random_forest_model.zip*

     *Final_Augmented_dataset_Diseases_and_Symptoms.zip*

-2. From root, run with "python src/sar_project/agents/health_diagnosis_agent.py"
+3. From root, run with "python src/sar_project/agents/health_diagnosis_agent.py"